-

 Stay calm and carry on…

-There are undeniable challenges on the horizon for investors with a challenging outlook for the UK economy alone.
+There are undeniable challenges on the horizon for investors with a challenging outlook for the global economy.
 Brace for volatility, but don’t bail out.
 Staying invested over the long term, even when are short-term bumps, is what sets you up for a greater chance of success.
 And if you sell investments as a knee-jerk reaction to a sharp fall you could miss the recovery.
 For example, those who cashed in their investments at the height of the global financial crisis in 2008 would have missed-out on the substantial gains markets made during the subsequent years of recovery.

 Get the right balance